 Joby Action Series

-Joby, best known for their Gorillapod stands, have released a range of mounts for action cams.
+Joby are best known for their distinctive Gorillapod mini tripods and gripping stands.
+They’ve also released a range of mounts for action cams.
 A feature of them is that they offer interchangeable, articulating arms that fit on clamps and suction cups.
-In that respect they’re functionally similar to the RAM system, but the Joby range is made of lightweight plastic rather than RAM’s metal.
-They also offer a version using the distinctive Gorillapod-style arm.
+In that respect they’re functionally similar to the RAM system, but the Joby range is made of lightweight plastic rather than the metal of the RAM mounts.
+That makes them less strong, but it also means they’re lighter.

 I have a detailed review of some of the mounts in these series, including the suction cup, here.

-The miniSquid part is a scaled down version of the original CineSquid system that is more appropriate for something of the GoPro camera’s size.
+The miniSquid part is a scaled-down version of the original CineSquid system to make it more appropriate for something of the GoPro camera’s size.
 When used in combination with the GorillaPod it some rather unique features that can come in very handy.

 Firstly, and most obviously, it has 3 small suction cups.
 That can be very useful on surfaces that aren’t perfectly flat.